eltoroit/LDS_Interview/interview.md

 **READER:** Why is that a warning?

 **EL TORO:** Well, it can be confusing when trying to choose the best method for your needs.
 The difference is basically a trade off between how much you want to control the UI and how much code you want to write.
-The most basic method is a modal dialog which shows the page layout, there is another method to use the page layout but without a modal dialog, and finally a method where there is no UI provided by LDS and you can control the UI in which ever manner you choose.
+The most basic method is a modal dialog which shows the page layout, there is another way to use the page layout but without a modal dialog, yet another way where there is no UI provided by LDS and you can control the UI in which ever manner you choose.

 **READER:** OK, I have been warned :-) I guess the more I want to control the UI, the more code I need to write, right?

 **EL TORO:** Yes, but no Apex unless you need to work with multiple records.
 Couple more things before we get started.
 I have created this repo with the examples for each technique, so that you can see how they are implemented.
-I am going to override the view for the contact record with a component build on **Lightning Aura Components** and one build on **Lightning Web Components** so you can compare the similarities and differences between them when dealing with data.
+I am going to override the view for the contact record with a component build on **Lightning Aura Components** and one build on **Lightning Web Components** so you can compare the similarities and differences between them when working with data.

 **READER:** So, are we going to be comparing both Aura and Web components?
 Cool!

-**EL TORO:** yes, very cool indeed.
+**EL TORO:** yes, very cool indeed!
 I will try to keep the codes as similar as possible in order to make it easier to compare.
 So let's get started!

 # Modal: Edit Record
 > **Aura Components:**